-The CCNC PCCM establishes PIPs in the event that any performance measure (see Appendix A, Table 12) fails to achieve its designated benchmark value due to preventable error.
+The CCNC PCCM establishes PIPs in the event that any performance measure (see Appendix A, Table 12) fails to achieve its designated benchmark value due to preventable gaps in care.
+Behavioral Health and I/DD Services for Medicaid Direct PIPs will be restricted to measures for which the plan collects all required data elements.